onyxfish/workbench-census-bureau/README.md

 ## Wishlist

+* Unit tests should not hit the actual API
 * Better error handling for failed requests
 * Convert `fetch` method to use `async/await`
 * Dropdown for common datasets (`cbp`, `acs1`)